chef/automate/components/docs-chef-io/content/automate/ha_on_premises_deployment_prerequisites.md

 Things to keep in mind while upgrading are:

 - Backend upgrades will restart the backend service, which takes time for the cluster to be healthy.
-- Upgrade command currently supports only minor upgrades.
+- The Upgrade command currently supports only minor upgrades.
 - A downtime will occur while upgrading the **frontend**, **backend** or the **workspace**.
 - Rolling upgrades are not supported.